Light stringy states: Quantization of strings localized at D-brane intersections

 It is easy to see that the $U(1)_{WS}$ charge is indeed $-\frac{1}{2}$ as expected for a left-handed fermion in a chiral multiplet.
-Note that this is also the vertex operator one obtains after applying the supercharge \eqref{eq supercharge} to the bosonic vertex operator \eqref{eq vertex 2 positive}.
-The corresponding anti-particle is a string stretched from brane $b$ to $a$ and its vertex operator takes the form
+Note that applying the supercharge \eqref{eq supercharge} to this vertex operator one obtains the bosonic vertex operator \eqref{eq vertex 2 positive}.